Toilet Training an Older Child

 IEP Goals for Independent Toileting

 These are just some examples of IEP goals for toileting.
-As always, when writing an IEP goal, it must meet the SMART goal criteria.
-And, of course these will vary based upon the child’s skills or lack thereof.
+As always, an IEP goal must meet the SMART goal criteria.
+Of course, these will vary based on the child’s skills or lack thereof.

 You have to have a good foundation before moving on.
 As in, you cannot put a goal of “student will remain dry for X hours” if the child is not even communicating the need.
 I see a lot of IEPs with “staying dry” listed as the goal.